Our Governors and their roles

 I am looking forward to working with the other Governors to help make a positive contribution to our children’s lives whilst at school, and to play my part in ensuring that every child at Summerlea receives the very best education possible.

-Mrs Karla Strong (Assistant Headteacher)
+Mrs Karla Strong (Deputy Headteacher)

 Clerk to Governors